Matilda Cuomo: Early life and education

 Cuomo's mother attempted to register her daughter for kindergarten at a Brooklyn elementary school.
 However, the principal and school registrar threw both out of the registration because her mother could only speak Italian at the time.
 Years later, Cuomo recalled the registrar yelling, "Get Mrs. Raffa out of here and tell her she can come back when she can speak English," at her mother.
-During elementary school, Raffa's teachers called her Matilda, rather than her birth name, which was Mattia, which she accepted initially out of fear.
-The name stuck and she has used Matilda ever since.
+During elementary school, Raffa's teachers called her Matilda, rather than her birth name, which was Mattia.
+She accepted "Matilda" initially out of fear, but the name stuck and she has used Matilda ever since.

 Cuomo attended Midwood High School.
 A capable student who was accepted at Columbia Teachers College, Brooklyn College, and Hunter, she was persuaded by family to attend school closer to home out of concerns for her safety.
 She further pursued her studies in teaching at St. John's University in Queens, graduating in 1954 from St. John's Teachers College.

 Matilda Raffa Cuomo met Mario Cuomo in 1951 in the cafeteria at St. John's University in Queens where they were both enrolled in school.
 The couple married on June 5, 1954.
 Cuomo worked as a teacher and supported her husband while he completed law school at St. John's, graduating with a Juris Doctor degree in 1956.
-Reported as "one of the great love stories," their close public and private partnership lasted 64 years until her husband's death in 2015.
+Reported as "one of the great love stories," their close public and private partnership lasted 61 years until her husband's death in 2015.